tclement0922/jLSPlant/README.md

 # Java-LSPlant
-A unofficial Java implementation of the LSPlant hooking framework.
+An unofficial Java implementation of the LSPlant hooking framework.

 The aim of this library is providing a easier way to use the LSPlant framework, without the need to provide an ART symbol resolver and a inline hook framework.